Master of Arts in Teaching

 As a student, you will complete student teaching that is integrated with your coursework, allowing you to immediately apply the strategies learned in your courses.
 USC Rossier’s unique approach to student teaching provides:

-Beginning in the second semester of the program, you will complete student teaching four full days a week (minimum of 28 hours per week) at a placement site.
+With Summer program start, during the second semester, you will complete student teaching four full days a week (minimum of 28 hours per week) at a placement site.

 Primary Credential Track